panglesd/presentations/blog/blog.md

 };
 ```

-To go from step $n$ to step $n-1$, all you have to do is know how to go to step $0$: Then, you can go to step $n-1$ by executing the steps forward.
+To go from step $n$ to step $n-1$, all you have to do is know how to reset the presentation to step $0$: Then, you can go to step $n-1$ by executing the steps forward.
 This is what the snippet above does: Refresh by setting the innerHTML back to its original, and then calling `next` $n-1$ times.
 Here is the result of going forward and backward on our example:

 ![](https://choum.net/panglesd/going_backward2.gif)